Glimmer of relief amid deadly tornadoes' devastation

 The victims there were among dozens thought to have been killed across several Kentucky counties.
 The state was the worst-hit by far in the unusual mid-December swarm of twisters that leveled entire communities and left at least 25 people dead in Illinois, Tennessee, Arkansas and Missouri.

 President Joe Biden declared a major disaster in Kentucky on Sunday night.
-He was to be briefed by Homeland Security Secretary Alejandro Mayorkas, FEMA Administrator Deanne Criswell and others Monday morning about the situation on the ground.
+He was to be briefed by Homeland Security Secretary Alejandro Mayorkas, FEMA Administrator Deanne Criswell and others late Monday morning about the situation on the ground.
+Mayorkas and Criswell were among federal officials who viewed the twisters' aftermath on Sunday.

 Kentucky Governor Andy Beshear said Saturday that only 40 of the 110 people working in the factory at the time were rescued, and that "it'll be a miracle if anybody else is found alive in it."
 But on Sunday, the candle company said that while eight were confirmed dead and eight remained missing, more than 90 others had been located.